owencqueen/final_project_302/documentation.md

 Which is outputted in csv format as: </br>
 ![Example of data in csv file](https://github.com/owencqueen/302_final_project/blob/master/data_pic.png)
 </br>
+###### Notes on storage
 - The column named "state" is the starting state of the cube after shuffle. </br>
 - The column named "moves" is the code for the moves made by the solver to achieve a solution. </br>
+- If a move is capitalized, it is not a prime move. </br>
+- If a move is lowercase, it is a prime move.
 ##### Data Compression
 To compress the data to fit easily in the .csv file, there is:
-1. flatten_faces (link***): this function takes all the data in the faces within the Rubik's Cube and outputs them into a single string.
+1. flatten_faces ([solver_helpers.py](https://github.com/owencqueen/302_final_project/blob/master/solver_helpers.py)): this function takes all the data in the faces within the Rubik's Cube and outputs them into a single string.
 2. <function to
-##### Notes on storage
-1. If a move is capitalized, it is not a prime move.
-2. If a move is lowercase, it is a prime move.

 ## Backend Cube Implementation
 All backend implementation of the Rubik's Cube workings is in cube.py. </br>
 All of the rotation functions came down to two main functions: rotate and check_cube.
 Each move function calls rotate which then calls check_cube.